dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 The same yml file is also published in VMware NSX-T 2.4 Installation Guide [here](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.4/com.vmware.nsxt.ncp_kubernetes.doc/GUID-AC96C51A-052B-403F-9670-67E55C4C9170.html) ((**WITHOUT** the nsx-system namespace resource though, hence the namespace needs to be manually created if the yml file in the installation guide will be used)

-## Deploy NSX Node Agent

 ## Deploy NSX Container Plugin (NCP)

 ### Editing Paramaters in Configmap for NCP.ini

 Another yml file, "ncp-deployment.yml" will be used to deploy NSX Container Plugin.
 This yml file is also provided in the content of the NSX Container Plugin zip file that was downloaded from My.VMware portal.
+(It is also included [here]()

 However, before moving forward, NSX-T specific environmental parameters need to be configured.
 The yml file contains a configmap for the configuration of the ncp.ini file for the NCP.
 Basically most of the parameters are commented out with a "#" character.
 The definitions of each parameter are in the yml file itself.